willchisholm/UnityHackaThing/README.md

 I encountered some issues using git with this assignment due to the large size of the files in Unity.
 I was unable to push my files to git for a long time and even with git lfs it was a challenge getting my files uploaded to git.
+In the end I was able to upload my files for the tank game and for the completed versions of the games but not the project files for my platformer game.
+I did spend the majority of my time on the tank game however and it is a better demonstration of my work regardless.